MangelMaxime/Nacara/docs/content/guide/deploy.md

 ```

 That build's links, assets, canonical URLs and sitemap all sit under `/1.0/`.
 The output directory
-itself does not change - there is no `1.0/` inside it - because you decide where the files go, not
-the build.
-Leave the flag out and the build addresses the root, which is what you want for the
+itself does not change - there is no `1.0/` inside it.
+Leave the flag out and the build addresses
-current version.
+the root.

 ### Building one